 ITS will maintain all WAPs registered and associated with the ETSU WLAN that are deemed network essentials.
 WAPs that were installed using departmental or faculty research/grant funds to provide essential networking services or environments will be maintained by ITS after the appropriate “Computer Account Request Form” is completed and submitted to ITS.
 However, WAPs installed as part of Ad hoc networking test-beds or research projects will not be maintained by ITS, even though these WAPs would still need to be approved by ITS and registered for operation.

 2.8 Upgrade Policies

-Treating the WLAN as an infrastructure resource, just as the wired network components are, OIT will assume the responsibility for determining an upgrade and/or replacement schedule for the WLAN components that are registered with it that are deemed essential to maintain a network presence.
+Treating the WLAN as an infrastructure resource, just as the wired network components are, ITS will assume the responsibility for determining an upgrade and/or replacement schedule for the WLAN components that are registered with it that are deemed essential to maintain a network presence.

 2.9 Privacy Policies

 Both ETSU and non-ETSU users either registering devices or as users will be informed at the beginning of the registration process of the information being collected and the obligations of ETSU vis-à-vis requests by law enforcement and courts to supply this information under certain conditions.
 Registration will only be completed after acknowledgement and acceptance of these policies by the registrant.